 While putting money aside despite these limits is possible, the process must be done right.
 Failure to do so can make things complicated down the line and create unintentional tax consequences if not carried out correctly.

-If there any existing Traditional IRA funds, these need to be moved in an account that is not a Traditional IRA, such as a 401(k), 403(b), to provent unwanted tax consequences.
+If there any existing pre-tax Traditional IRA funds, these need to be moved in an account that is not a Traditional IRA, such as a 401(k), 403(b), to provent unwanted tax consequences.
 These Traditional IRAs also include SEP IRAs and SIMPLE IRAs, which are technically Traditional IRAs.
 We'll explain why you should go towards the end with the Pro Rata rule, but this ensures the process does not trigger taxes in the process with existing funds.
 This also means you need to determine if this process works for you should you want to keep your existing IRA funds as is or move them at all.

 If you don’t already have one, you must open both a Traditional IRA and a Roth IRA.
 You will use the Traditional IRA as the initial account to deposit contributions.